Rural development

 Rural development is the process of improving the quality of life and economic well-being of people living in rural areas, often relatively isolated and sparsely populated areas.
+Often, rural regions have experienced rural poverty, poverty greater than urban or suburban economic regions due to lack of access to economic activities, and lack of investments in key infrastructure such as education.

 Rural development has traditionally centered on the exploitation of land-intensive natural resources such as agriculture and forestry.
 However, changes in global production networks and increased urbanization have changed the character of rural areas.
 Increasingly rural tourism, niche manufacturers, and recreation have replaced resource extraction and agriculture as dominant economic drivers.
 The need for rural communities to approach development from a wider perspective has created more focus on a broad range of development goals rather than merely creating incentive for agricultural or resource-based businesses.

 Education, entrepreneurship, physical infrastructure, and social infrastructure all play an important role in developing rural regions.
 Rural development is also characterized by its emphasis on locally produced economic development strategies.
 In contrast to urban regions, which have many similarities, rural areas are highly distinctive from one another.
 For this reason there are a large variety of rural development approaches used globally.

+Rural poverty

 Approaches to development

 Rural development actions are intended to further the social and economic development of rural communities.

 Rural development programs were historically top-down approaches from local or regional authorities, regional development agencies, NGOs, national governments or international development organizations.
 However, a critical 'organization gap' identified during the late 1960s, reflecting on the disjunction between national organizations and rural communities led to a great focus on community participation in rural development agendas.
-Oftentimes this was achieved through political decentralization policies in developing countries, particularly popular among African countries, or policies that shift the power of socio-politico-economic decision-making and the election of representatives and leadership from centralized governments to local governments.
-As a result, local populations can also bring about endogenous initiatives for development.
+Oftentimes this was achieved through political decentralization policies in developing countries, particularly popular among African countries, or policies that shift the power of socio-politic-economic decision-making and the election of representatives and leadership from centralized governments to local governments.
+As a result, local populations can also bring about endogenous initiatives for land development.
 The term rural development is not limited to issues of developing countries.
 In fact many developed countries have very active rural development programs.

 Rural development aims at finding ways to improve rural lives with the participation of rural people themselves, so as to meet the required needs of rural communities.
 The outsider may not understand the setting, culture, language and other things prevalent in the local area.
 As such, rural people themselves have to participate in their sustainable rural development.
 In developing countries like Nepal, Pakistan, India, Bangladesh, integrated development approaches are being followed up.
-In this context, many approaches and ideas have been developed and implemented, for instance, bottom-up approaches, PRA- Participatory Rural Appraisal, RRA- Rapid Rural Appraisal, Working With People (WWP), etc. The New Rural Reconstruction Movement in China has been actively promoting rural development through their ecological farming projects.
+In this context, many approaches and ideas have been developed and implemented, for instance, bottom-up approaches, PRA- Participatory Rural Appraisal, RRA- Rapid Rural Appraisal, and Working With People (WWP).
+The New Rural Reconstruction Movement in China has been actively promoting rural development through their ecological farming projects.